NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 (14-15 May 2025 - Geneva, Switzerland)

 We will be at the CDISC EU Interchange conference in Geneva.
-We will do demonstrations at the COSA booth and maybe have a presentation or poster about the OpenStudyBuilder.
+We will do demonstrations at the COSA booth and maybe have the following presentation.

+**Enhanced Biomedical Concepts: A Design Perspective in OpenStudyBuilder Supporting CDISC 360i**

+This presentation provides a deep dive into the design and implementation of the activity concept within OpenStudyBuilder, showcasing its role in the broader context of clinical study automation as envisioned by CDISC 360i.
+We will compare OpenStudyBuilder’s graph-based model with CDISC Biomedical Concepts, focusing on the rationale behind design choices, including structural adaptations and enhancements.
+Additionally, we will discuss challenges encountered during development, highlighting lessons learned and future opportunities to refine the approach.

+You can register for the event [here](https://www.cdisc.org/events/interchange/2025-cdisc-tmf-europe-interchange){target=_blank}.

 ## PHUSE SDE Copenhagen